-The main issue arose with the treatment of pre-1990 assets.
-For assets with capitalisation dates after 1990, the Regulator indicated that the Trended Original Cost ("TOC") approach would be used while for assets capitalised prior to 1990, historical costs would be used.
+The main issue arose with (and still concerns) the treatment of pre-1990 assets.

+For assets with capitalisation dates after 1990, the Regulator indicated that the Trended Original Cost ("TOC") approach would be used while for assets capitalized prior to 1990, historical costs would be used.
 The rationale for this distinction was given as follows: